Skip to main content

 After we announced the beta version of the explorer for workspace visibility back at HashiDays in May 2023, we have been receiving lots of feedback and making improvements.
 We are now excited to announce general availability of the explorer for workspace visibility to help users ensure that their environments are secure, reliable, and compliant.

-Since the beta launch, we’ve made enhancements to allow users to find, view, and use their important operational data from Terraform Cloud more effectively as they monitor workspace efficiency, health, and compliance.
+Since the beta launch, we’ve made enhancements to allow users to find, view, and use their important operational data from HCP Terraform more effectively as they monitor workspace efficiency, health, and compliance.
 For example, we improved the query speed, added more workspace data, introduced CSV exports, and provided options for filtering and conditions.
 Popular uses of explorer include tracking Terraform module and provider usage in workspaces, finding workspaces without a connected VCS repo, and identifying health issues like drifted workspaces and continuous validation failures.
-With the new public Explorer API, users can automate the integration of their data into visibility and reporting workflows outside of Terraform Cloud.
+With the new public Explorer API, users can automate the integration of their data into visibility and reporting workflows outside of HCP Terraform.

 Explorer conditions: organization workspaces filtered by project name and run status